Ohn Kyaw Myint

-Captain Ohn Kyaw Myint (အုန်းကျော်မြင့်; died July 27, 1977) was a Burmese army officer who was known for organizing a failed coup attempt against the of General Ne Win in the 1970s.
+Captain Ohn Kyaw Myint (အုန်းကျော်မြင့်; died July 27, 1977) was a Burmese army officer who was well known for his unsuccessful coup attempt against the Myanmar government led by General Ne Win.

-Early life and education

-Ohn Kyaw Myint was born in Burma, though details about his early life and family background remain limited in public records.
-He pursued higher education at Rangoon University, one of the country’s leading academic institutions.
-Following his university studies, he entered the Burmese military through the Officer Training School (OTS) as part of the 29th intake.
-He was recognized for his performance during training, receiving the Best Cadet award upon graduation.

 Military career

-Ohn Kyaw Myint graduated from Rangoon University, and later joined the Officers Training School, Bahtoo (OTS), where he completed the 29th intake.
-He received the best cadet award during his time at the academy.
-He served as a staff officer under General Kyaw Htin, the then commander-in-chief of the Burmese armed forces.
+Ohn Kyaw Myint graduated from Rangoon University.
+He had completed OTS (Officer Training School), 29 Intake with the best cadet award.
+He served as a staff officer under General Kyaw Htin, the commander in chief of the Burmese armed forces.

-Coup attempt and trial
+Trial

-Ohn Kyaw Myint was implicated in an attempted military coup along with a group of younger officers.
-The plan was uncovered by Military Intelligence before it could be carried out.
-He was arrested and tried in a closed military tribunal.
+Ohn Kyaw Myint plotted a coup attempt with other young officers and the plot was uncovered by Military Intelligence.
+He was found guilty at the trial and hanged on July 27, 1977.
 Senior General Than Shwe, Chairman of State Peace and Development Council, who was a junior officer at the time of the trial, stood as a witness.

-Execution

-Ohn Kyaw Myint was convicted of treason and sentenced to death.
-He was executed by hanging at Insein Prison on 27 July 1977.